Amperean superconductivity cannot be induced by deep subwavelength cavities in a two-dimensional material: Introduction

 Our manuscript is organized as follows.
 In Sect.~\ref{sec:Hamiltonian} we present our model Hamiltonian, describing electrons in single-layer graphene, coupled to the quantized electromagnetic modes of a planar optical cavity.
 In Sect.~\ref{sec:effectiveEEinteractions} we provide a microscopic derivation of the EEEI mediated by cavity photons---see Eq.~(\ref{eq:PQ6}).
 In Sect.~\ref{sec:AmpereanGap} we derive the linearized, Amperean gap equation---Eq.~(\ref{eq:strange_sign_second_term})---that needs to be solved while hunting for an Amperean superconducting instability.
 Finally, in Sect.~\ref{sec:results} we provide numerical evidence that no Amperean superconductivity occurs at measurable temperatures in a highly doped graphene sheet embedded inside a planar Fabry-P\'erot cavity.
-We also highlight that, in such physical setup, {\it no} ``mode-volume confinement" argument can be used for effectively boosting the value of the electron-photon coupling and related critical temperature $T_{\rm c}$.
+More importantly, in Sect.~\ref{sec:TransversVsLong} we present a Green's function approach to EEEI that highlights the profound difference between planar optical cavities and sub-wavelength cavities.
+This theory allows us to demonstrate that in the former physical setup, {\it no} ``mode-volume confinement" argument can be used for effectively boosting the value of the electron-photon coupling and related critical temperature $T_{\rm c}$.
+On the contrary, the same theory shows clearly that sub-wavelength nanoplasmonic cavities dramatically alter the simple Coulomb repulsion law, giving rise to density-density (rather than current-current) EEEIs.
 Appendices~\ref{sec:GrapheneH}-\ref{sec:Diamagnetic} contain a number of useful technical additions.